rb-rl/DDPG/README.md

 The DDPG is an actor-critic based on a continuous action space and thus extends the critic-only [DDQN](https://github.com/rb-rl/DDQN) based on discrete actions.

+## Environment

+The environment is a floor in 3D-space with a robotic arm with two joints placed on it.
+It is based on the Unity engine and is provided by Udacity.
+The continuous states, continuous actions and the rewards are given as follows:

+**State**

+- 33 floating point values = position, rotation, velocity and angular velocity of robotic arm

+**Action**

+- 4 floating point values in \[-1,1\] = torque applied to the two joints of the robotic arm

+**Reward**

+- +0.1 = agent's hand is in the goal location

+The environment is episodic.
+The return per episode, which is the non-discounted cumulative reward, is referred to as a score.
+The environment is considered as solved if the score averaged over the 100 most recent episodes reaches +30.

 ## Installation

 In order to install the project provided in this repository on Windows 10, follow these steps: